shadizak/Reading-notes/Class-02.md

-# Today we are going to talk about texts and CSS in HTML
+# Today we are going to talk about texts,CSS and JS in HTML

 ## Text